In This Article

 The Role of APIs in Mortgage Lending Platforms

 APIs are the connective tissue between mortgage systems.
 They allow the LOS, CRM, credit bureaus, pricing engines, and borrower portals to share data without manual intervention.
-Over 90% of financial institutions now rely on APIs to enhance customer experiences, according to recent industry data.
+Over 90 percent of financial institutions now rely on APIs to enhance customer experiences, according to recent industry data.

 Here is how APIs change mortgage operations: